DVS-devtools/GamifiveSDK/readme.md

 ```

 That's it!
 Now you can test your implementation of the SDK.
-Open a issue on github if you want encounter any issues
+Open a issue on github if you encounter any issues